 Do keep in mind that your body can only build so much muscle each and every day however, so it’s not just a matter of eating as much food as you can possibly consume.
 If you do that, you will build some muscle, but you’ll also build a lot of fat in the process as well.

-Generally speaking, consuming anywhere between 250-500 calories above maintenance level is sufficient.
+Generally speaking, consuming anywhere between 250-500 calories above maintenance level is sufficient for building lean muscle mass.

 If you are someone who tends to put on body fat easily, err on the lower end of that scale while if you are someone who is naturally thin and has trouble gaining weight, you’ll want to error on the higher end of that scale instead.